 Process of ODI Objective Result 1.
-Awareness 1.
-Understand the important of work 1.
-Employees understand the advantage of good work environment and well-being. environment and important of well-being.
-2. Influence employees to change 2.
-Employees want to improve work environment and well- being.
-2. Idea creation 1.
-Collect ideas from employees Ideas were collected and blended.
-2. Finding appropriate ODIs 2.
+Awareness Understand the important of work environment and well-being.
+Influence employees to change Employees understand the advantage of good work environment and important of well-being.
+Employees want to improve work environment and well-being.
+2. Idea creation Collect ideas from employees Finding appropriate ODIs Ideas were collected and collated.
 Session was arranged.
-It is a session which employees have to think about their well-being and drawing desire work- environment.
-3. Seven appropriate ODIs were generated from mapping employees' need within scope and limitation of improvement.
+It is a session which employees have to think about their well-being and drawing desire work-environment.
+Seven appropriate ODI were generated from mapping employees' need within scope and limitation of improvement.
 3. Action 1.
-Improve work environment 1.
-Workplace is cleaner than before.
-2. Improve well-being of employees 2.
+Improve work environment 2.
+Improve well-being of employees Workplace is cleaner than before.
 There is new multipurpose area for employees.
-3. There is new information board and knowledge corner.
-4. Employees had additional income from garbage and workplace is clean.
-5. New light bulbs and fans were installed.
-6. Employees have good perspective to their colleague and show their enthusiastic for work.
-7. Employees have bike for exercise and able to ride for lunch.
+There is new information board and knowledge corner.
+Employees had additional income from recyclables and workplace is clean.
+New light bulbs and fans were installed.
+Employees have good perspective to their colleague and show their enthusiastic for work.
+Employees have bike for exercise and able to ride for lunch.
 4. Sustainable 1.
-To make it sustainable 1.
-Employees know their own responsible and keep improving their work environment.
-2. Employees able to maintain enhanced work area.
+To make it sustainable Employees know their own responsibility and keep improving their work environment.
+Employees able to maintain enhanced work area.

-The result after ODIs were implemented as following:
+The results after ODI were implemented:

-Figure 10 Compare mean scores of light
+Figure 7 Comparison of mean scores of light

-Mean variance scores for light were slightly changed.
+Mean variance scores for light were slightly improved.
 Visibility increased for 0.30.
-Opinion of employees were change from 4.47 to 4.53.
-Performance after ODIs were implemented increased for 0.34.
-Employees still need an improvement with decreasing of mean score for 0.07.
+The opinion of employees improved from 4.47 to 4.53.

-Figure 11 Compare mean score of temperature
+Figure 8 Comparison of mean score of temperature

-Mean scores of temperature changed as following.
-Emplyoees slightly disagreed that organization had comfort temperature with increase of mean score for 0.13.
+Average weighted mean scores of temperature changed as following.
+Employees slightly disagreed that organization had comfortable temperature with increase of mean score for 0.13.
 They agreed that they could work better with mean score 4.60 out 6.00.
-The current performance changed from 2.53 to 2.73 which was in ranged slightly disagreed while employees agreed to improve work environment with mean score 4.83 out of 6.00.
+The current performance improved from 2.53 to 2.73 which fell into slightly disagree category while employees agreed to improve work environment with average weighted mean score of 4.83 out of 6.00.

-Figure 12 Compare mean score of smell
+Figure 9 Comparison of mean score of smell

-The smell in office was reduced with increasing of mean score for 0.20.
-Employees agreed that they can work better as same as pre-ODIs with mean score 4.50 out of 6.00.
-The current performance of employee increased from 3.37 to 3.50.
-Mean score of need an improvement from employees dropped from 4.70, agreed, to 4.17 as slightly disagreed.
+The smell in office was reduced with increased mean score of 0.20.
+Employees agreed that they can work better.
+Current performance of employee increased from 3.37 to 3.50.

-Figure 13 Compare mean scores of spirituality
+Figure 10 Comparison of mean scores of spirituality

-For spirituality, mean scores of pre-ODIs and post-ODIs of four questions were in the same range of 6-point Likert value of scale.
+For spirituality, the average weighted mean scores of pre-ODIs and post-ODIs of the four questions were improved towards high side as illustrated in the Figure 14.
 The mean scores of optimistic view, relationship, teamwork and need improvement increased for 0.13, 0.06, 0.10 and 0.05 respectively.

-Figure 14 Compare mean scores of emotion
+Figure 11 Comparison of mean scores of emotion

-For emotion, mean score of happiness of employees mostly the same with mean variance 0.03.
-Work effectively's mean score decrease for 0.03.
-Mean scores of emotional control and need improvement increased from 3.52 to 3.77 and 4.03 to 4.17 respectively.
+For emotion, the average weighted mean score of happiness of employees between pri-ODI and post-ODI are 0.03 difference.
+The average weighted mean scores of emotional control and need improvement increased from 3.52 to 3.77 and 4.03 to 4.17 respectively.